-Join us on December 17 to examine the latest community credit data analysis and explore how other data tools shed light on existing inequalities across communities in America.
+On December 17, the New York Fed held an event to examine the latest community credit data analysis and explore how other data tools shed light on existing inequalities across communities in America.

-Free copies of the New York Fed's latest community credit report, Unequal Access to Credit: The Hidden Impact of Credit Constraints, will be available for attendees.
+Free copies of the New York Fed's latest community credit report, Unequal Access to Credit: The Hidden Impact of Credit Constraints, were provided.

 Presentation: Well-being Across America: More Unequal, More Insecure (New York Fed)